-Being a yoga teacher is a wonderful endeavour to share with the world.
+Being a yoga teacher training in Vancouver BC is a wonderful endeavour to share with the world.
 It likely means that you are passionate about physical health and spiritual well being, and that you want to see others find their own sense of wellness.

 Yoga teachers can sometimes have a hard time thinking about their path as a business, and that’s why it can seem like it’s a crowded field to enter.
 We all know that yoga teachers work within studio spaces, vying for classes and studios throughout the city.
 If you are a yoga teacher, have you ever considered expanding your services in new ways?

 Many yoga teachers feel that they need experience in studios before they can offer their services for private lessons.
 This isn’t true!
 In fact, finding ways to offer private or small-scale sessions can be a great learning experience for yoga teachers, too.
 And it’s a way to accelerate your confidence and yoga training, while at the same time, building your business.
 By teaching in small groups or with private clients, you can spend more time with individual students and hone your own teaching style.

 But the question is: how do you get private clients or small groups?
 The answer is to be inventive and think outside the box.
 There are countless ways to reach people that might be interested in private classes.

 We’ve come up with some inventive ways to grow your private practice that we’d like to share for teachers new and experienced alike.

 1. Neighbourhood canvassing